mathiaskrois/mathiaskrois.github.io/index.markdown

   </iframe>
 </div>

 *Figure 3: Interactive heatmap showing spatial co-occurrence between DRUG/NARCOTIC incidents and selected focus crimes in San Francisco.
 Each grid cell (~100 m²) is colored by the number of hours during the week in which both crimes occurred simultaneously at that location.
-Users can select which crime to compare using the dropdown menu.*
+Select which crime to compare using the dropdown menu.*

 <table>
   <thead>